gnolang/gno/docs/how-to-guides/effective-gno.md

 ### Embrace global variables in realms

-In Gno, using global variables is not only acceptable, but it's also encouraged, specifically when working with realms.
+In Gno, using global variables is not only acceptable, but also encouraged, specifically when working with realms.
 This is due to the unique persistence feature of realms.